PoisotLab/SpeciesDistributionToolkit.jl/docs/src/index.md

 # Species Distributions Toolkit

-This package is a wrapper around a series of tools, *a.k.a.* component packages, that are meant to simplify the building of species distribution models.
+This package is a wrapper around a series of tools, *a.k.a.* component packages, that are meant to simplify the construction of species distribution models.
 The models themselves are *not* part of this package, which is intended to take the tedium out of data preparation.